elnazshadkami/assignment-2/README.md

 [![4-comma][images-fig6]](https://example.com)

-*Figure 6.  used shape 4.8 to create a new module then apply transformations like reflecting, rotation, and scaling.
+*Figure 6.  used shape 4.8 to create a new module then apply transformations like reflecting.
 Each step adds more details.
 T6=F9∘F8∘ F7∘ F6∘ F5∘ F4∘ F3∘ F2∘ F1∘
 F1:Diagonal reflection X+Y=L